My Journey to Building a 3D Printer

 I figured that the enjoyment I got from this weekend project more than justified buying Aliexpress components to make a real 3D printer.

-The printer ran off an old computer power supply and a custom build of Marlin.
+The printer ran off an old computer power supply and a custom build of

 I made all of the non-standard parts out of wood because, well, I didn't have a 3D printer to print them.